Rahul Gandhi Accuses PM Modi of Distracting Youth with Social Media | Politics

 - India

-During rallies in Bihar's Aurangabad district, Congress leader Rahul Gandhi accused Prime Minister Narendra Modi of deliberately keeping the youth occupied with social media to divert their attention from crucial issues like education, health, and employment.
+During rallies in Bihar's Aurangabad and Gayaji, Congress leader Rahul Gandhi accused Prime Minister Narendra Modi of distracting the youth with a focus on social media.
+Gandhi claims this tactic is intended to prevent scrutiny over pressing issues such as education, health, and employment.

-Gandhi alleged that Modi promotes an 'addiction' to platforms like Instagram and Facebook to ensure the younger generation remains distracted and does not hold the government accountable for their challenges.
+Gandhi criticized Modi for promoting social media 'addiction,' suggesting it is a deliberate move to keep the younger generation occupied and uninterested in holding the government accountable.
+He further alleged instances of 'vote theft' in Bihar by Modi and Home Minister Amit Shah, resulting in a lawless atmosphere.

-The Congress leader also claimed that Modi, with Home Minister Amit Shah, was involved in 'vote theft' in Bihar, anticipating defeat in the assembly polls.
-Promising transformation if the INDIA bloc assumes power, Gandhi vowed to establish a state-of-the-art university at Nalanda and make Bihar a manufacturing hub.
+The former Congress president pledged that if the INDIA bloc takes power in Bihar, it will address social inequalities, enhance local manufacturing, and revive the region's historic significance.
+He also criticized the current state administration led by Nitish Kumar for alleged employment failures and irregularities in education.

 (With inputs from agencies.)